Indian Land, South Carolina: Highway Corridor Overlay District

 The third and final reading of the Panhandle's Highway Corridor Overlay District was approved on June 9, 2014, which applies to properties along Charlotte Highway (U.S. 521) from Waxhaw Highway (S.C.
 75) north to the state line and Fort Mill Highway (S.C.
 160) east to the county line.
 The overlay district sets aesthetic requirements on new construction along the corridors covering everything from building materials, placement and setbacks to signage, sidewalks and landscaping.

-Incorporation
+Incorporation defeated

 An unsuccessful vote to incorporate took place on March 27, 2018.
 Results were 83% against incorporation with a 42% voter turnout.